 - Familiarity: I've put it through the wringer

-My girlfriend purchased me the Garmin Edge 510 after I using another product for 6-7 months and its a great tool to add to your arsenal.
+My girlfriend purchased me the Garmin Edge 510 after I using another product for 6-7 months and it was a HUGE upgrade.
 The HRM (heart rate monitor) is very accurate and was an extremely helpful feature this last winter on the trainer.
-The cadence/speed sensor has yet to give me any grief and it pairs up to my phone without a problem.
-It's survived sweat storms, rain storms, and general bike mayhem.
+The cadence/speed sensor has yet to give me any grief and It's survived sweat storms, rain storms, and general bike mayhem.

 Works great so far

 - Familiarity: I've used it once or twice and have initial impressions